 A new, appealing creek side environment

-Melbourne Water is leading the Reimaging Your Moonee Ponds Creek Program on behalf of the Chain of Ponds Collaboration Group and in partnership with Moreland City Council, Moonee Valley City Council, Greater Western Water and the Department of Environment, Land, Water and Planning (DELWP).
+Melbourne Water is leading the Reimaging Your Moonee Ponds Creek Program on behalf of the Chain of Ponds Collaboration Group and in partnership with Moreland City Council, Moonee Valley City Council, Greater Western Water and the Department of Energy, Environment and Climate Action (DEECA).

 The aim is to create a more appealing creek side environment, restore waterway health and activate open space and recreational opportunities along the creek.

 The project will examine a length of the most northerly concrete section of the Moonee Ponds Creek, in Oak Park and Strathmore.